Ravendra1236/Aladdin_Discord_Bot/README.md

-# Aladdin: Discord Search Bot
+# AskAladdin: Discord Search Bot

-**Aladdin** is a Discord bot that provides fast, intelligent, and relevant search results using the `/search <prompt>` command.
+**AskAladdin** is a Discord bot that provides fast, intelligent, and relevant search results using the `/search <prompt>` command.
 It integrates with the **Grauq API** to process queries and deliver accurate information directly within Discord.

 ## Features